jeayuun/jeayuun/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Kalnia+Glaze&weight=500&size=25&pause=1000&color=E360F7&width=435&lines=Thank+you+for+visiting+~)](https://git.io/typing-svg)
-Feel free to delve into my projects, and if you have any questions or suggestions, I'm just a message away.
+<br>Feel free to delve into my projects, and if you have any questions or suggestions, I'm just a message away.

 Happy coding! 🚀